koometrust/phase-3-sinatra-react-project/README.md

 # Conclusion
 The Workout App provides a comprehensive solution for users to track their workouts and exercises.
 It offers flexibility in managing workout sessions, adding exercises, and monitoring progress.
 By combining a robust backend API with a user-friendly React frontend, the app delivers a seamless user experience.

-Feel free to customize the app further and add additional features based on your project requirements and preferences.
-Good luck with your project!